q16458/Data-Science-Assignment/README.md

 # Data-Science-Assignment
-This repository to store the data science assignment.
+This repository was to store the data science assignment.